car accident

 • Negotiating with insurance adjusters and defense lawyers to reach a settlement with full and fair compensation for you.

-Why You Should Choose the Michigan Car Accident Lawyers at Christensen Law
+Our Car Accident Lawyers at Christensen Law Get Results

-At Christensen Law, our focus is on getting justice rather than settling for less.
-We put your needs first to ensure you get the compensation you need after an accident.
+At Christensen Law, we focus on getting justice rather than settling for less.
+We put your needs first to ensure you get the compensation you need after a vehicular accident.

-Our team of experienced Michigan car accident lawyers has a proven track record of success in handling complex cases and securing significant settlements and verdicts for our clients.
-We understand the physical, emotional, and financial toll that a car accident can take on you and your family.
+Our team of car accident attorneys has a proven track record of successfully handling complex cases and securing significant settlements and verdicts for our clients.
+Here are just some of our results:

-If you’ve been involved in a car accident that was another driver’s fault, you may be entitled to compensation for the damages you have experienced because of the accident.
-These damages may include:
+If you’ve been involved in a Michigan car accident that was another driver’s fault, you may be entitled to compensation for the damages you have experienced because of the accident.
+Our car crash lawyers will fight to obtain you damages like:

-• Medical treatment, such as hospital stays, surgeries, doctor’s office visits, prescriptions, rehabilitation services, and mobility and medical equipment.
+• Medical treatment like hospital stays, surgeries, doctor’s office visits, prescriptions, rehabilitation services, and mobility and medical equipment.

 • Long-term care costs, such as personal care costs or alterations to your home to accommodate disabilities caused by your injuries.